-From the people who love good food, our Fresh Picks is a sampling of the many items we are excited to share with our community this week.
+From the people who love good food, our Fresh Picks is a sampling of the many items we are excited to share with our community right now.

 Place your Order

 Many of our products are made and sourced in small batches with seasonal ingredients.
 Therefore, some of these items may come and go from inventory over the coming days and weeks.
 Please try again on your next order if an item you have requested is not available at the time your order is packed.
 Check back often for updates on the fresh picks we are most excited to share with you.